 This course is designed for individuals who are aspiring to work as a professional in activity/recreational programs with the elderly and for adults with physical and mental disabilities.
-The curriculum follows guidelines established by the State of California for those individuals training in Activity Leadership positions in healthcare and community settings. coursework includes group projects and requires two field trips to two different community settings.
+The curriculum follows guidelines established by the State of California for those individuals training in Activity Leadership positions in healthcare and community settings. coursework includes group projects and requires two different community settings.
 Lecturers from the community will present relevant material in specific areas.